Known around the world for its spectacular underwater experiences, Roatan is a beautiful Caribbean Island off the coast of Honduras.

 5. Watch the Crab Races & Fire Dancers

-Behind the Bananarama in West Bay there is a weekly beach bash.
+Behind the Bananarama in West Bay, there is a weekly beach bash.
 Part of the festivities include crab races and fire dancers.

-If, like me, you have no idea how to race a crab, here’s what happens: bets are placed on numbers before the event, then a big circle is drawn in the sand and a bunch of numbered hermit crabs are dropped in the middle.
+If you have no idea how to race a crab, here’s what happens: bets are placed on numbers before the event, then a big circle is drawn in the sand and a bunch of numbered hermit crabs are dropped in the middle.
 The first crab to cross the finish line (the outer edge of the circle) wins.

 To our surprise, our crab won the race!
 We were awarded the prize of a free dessert at a nearby restaurant.